tpirneni/LF-to-HF-NMR/README.md

 _____________________________________________________________________________________________________________________________________

-The directory names in the code will need to be modified to successfully run the code.
+The directory names in the code will need to be modified to successfully run the code on your system.